MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 - If **Room** has been tagged in fewer than 10 rows in the data, it will be ignored.
 The model won't be trained to categorize data for that tag.

-- For every tag, in addition to providing a minimum of 10 text samples where it's used, you also need to provide a minimum of 10 text samples where it *isn't* used.<!--note from editor: Edit okay?
-Maybe it would be sufficient to italicize "haven't been" in your original.
-I was trying to make it clear that this is in addition to the other requirements.-->
+- For every tag that is used, provide a minimum of 10 text samples where it *isn't* used.

   |Text  |Tags  |
   |---------|---------|